rcotter/customers-cart/readme.md

 Not really a problem Rails but instead a design concept.
 Split that monolithic app into pieces.
 Don't integrate at the database.
 Nevermind that working with two projects and their migrations on one database is not fun, unwinding that will be even worse.
 Maybe it is even time to try something non-rails. :) Don't believe me?
 You don't have to.

+Downside?
+More moving pieces.
+WHEN to take this step is key.

 ## A Few Of My Least Favorite Things
 ### JSON cleansing - what you see is not what you get